 - A washer and dryer provided in each unit.
-Stackable units are acceptable for elderly and rehabilitation developments. - Tankless gas water heaters - Energy Star rated Frost-free Refrigerator/Freezer provided in each unit - Energy Star rated Dishwasher provided in each unit
+Stackable units are acceptable for elderly and rehabilitation developments.

+- Tankless gas water heaters

-Three-point Amenities:
+- Three-point Amenities:

 - Security System with an alarm on all entry doors and windows

 - Storm Doors

 - Storm Shelter

 - Smoke Free Developments